bmart/traceroute/README.md

 ## Installation

+1. Install dependencies listed in requirements.txt file.
+Pip is recommended.
+You could also use virtualenv to keep things isolated.
-Save traceroute.py into a directory with its path stored in your PYTHONPATH environment variable.
+2. Save traceroute.py into a directory with its path stored in your PYTHONPATH environment variable. (if using virtualenv, copy it here)

 ## Usage